underscoreio/essential-slick/src/pages/basics.md

 ## Orientation

 Slick is a Scala library for accessing relational databases.
 The code you write with Slick looks a lot like code you'd write using the Scala collections library.
-You can treat a query like a collection and `map` and `filter` it, or use it in a for comprehension.
+You can treat a query like a collection and `map` and `filter` over it or use it in a for comprehension.
 This is how we'll be working with Slick for the majority of this text.

 Your queries are type safe, meaning the compiler will spot some kinds of mistake you might make.
 A further benefit is that your queries _compose_, allowing you to build up expressions to run against the database.

-However, if that's not your style, you'll be happy to know that Slick supports _plain SQL queries_.
+However, if this isn't your style, you'll be happy to know that Slick supports _plain SQL queries_.
 These look a lot like SQL embedded in your Scala code.
-We show this style in [Plain SQL](#PlainSQL).
+We show this style in [Chapter 2](#PlainSQL).

-Aside from querying, Slick helps manage database connections, transactions, schema, foreign keys, auto incrementing fields and all the things you might expect from any database library.
+Aside from querying, Slick helps manage database connections, transactions, schema, foreign keys, auto incrementing fields, and all the things you might expect from any database library.
 You can even drop down below Slick to deal with JDBC directly, if that's something you're familiar with and find you need.

 <div class="callout callout-info">
 **Slick isn't an ORM**

 If you've used other database libraries such as [Hibernate][link-hibernate] or [Active Record][link-active-record], you might expect Slick to be an _Object-Relational Mapping (ORM)_ tool.
 It is not, and it's best not to think of Slick in this way.

 ORMs attempt to map object standard oriented data models onto relational database backends.
 By contrast, Slick provides a more database-like set of tools such as queries, rows and columns.
-We're not going to argue the pros and cons of ORMs here, but if this is an area that interests you, take a look at ["Coming from ORM to Slick"][link-ref-orm].
+We're not going to argue the pros and cons of ORMs here, but if this is an area that interests you, take a look at the [Coming from ORM to Slick][link-ref-orm] article in the Slick manual.

 If you aren't familiar with ORMs, congratulations.
 You already have one less thing to worry about!
 </div>